 As you leave Eastern, we hope that you will find an abundance of opportunity, pathways to continued learning, and the confidence to take leaps of faith.
-We trust that this kit will provide practical guides in that journey.
+We trust that this kit will provide practical guides in that journey so you can begin to answer the question of "What's next? in the unique way that only you can.

-May you be blessed as you go forth to serve and love your neighbors, communities, and the world.
+May you be blessed as you go forth to use your gifts and serve your neighbors, communities, and the world.